Are RVs Considered Mobile Homes?

 The primary difference between a mobile home and an RV is that RVs are designed to be moved quickly and easily whereas a mobile home is designed to be parked permanently and requires professional movers to relocate it.

-You’ll have to pay to park both, but you are only required to insure RVs, since it is also considered a vehicle.
+You’ll have to pay to park both, but you are only required to insure RVs since it is also considered a vehicle.

+Ultimately, living in an RV is not the same as living in a mobile home.
 Mobile homes are also called manufactured homes.
 Technically, if it was built before 1976, it’s still called a “mobile home,” but anything built after 1976 is a manufactured home.

 Manufactured homes have to meet several federal regulations that RVs do not have to meet.